veit/python-basics-tutorial/docs/types/sequences-sets/tuples.rst

 ======

 Tuples are similar to :doc:`lists`, but can only be created and not changed.
-Tuples have the important task of efficiently creating keys for :doc:`dicts`, for example.
+Tuples have the important task of efficiently creating keys for :doc:`../dicts`, for example.

 Tuples are created in a similar way to lists: a sequence of values is assigned